-Osmolality measurement using osmometer is a pharmacopoeia requirement for numerous products.
-The United States Pharmacopoeia (USP) gives the option of using either vapour pressure based osmometer or a cryoscopic (depression increasing point based) osmometer for the measurement of osmolarity.
+Osmolality measurement using osmometer is a pharmacopeia requirement for numerous products.
+The United States Pharmacopoeia (USP) gives the option of using either vapor pressure based osmometer or a cryoscopic (depression increasing point based) osmometer for the measurement of osmolarity.
 Whereas the Indian Pharmacopoeia (IP) only describes the cryoscopic osmometer for the measurement of osmolarity.

 Features of osmometer installed at Arbro

 Arbro has recently installed an osmometer based on freezing point depression in our state of the art testing lab in New Delhi.
 The system has numerous advantages such as –

 - A short measurement time of 1 min

 - Automated measurement and calculation

 - The low sample volume of only 50 µl

 - Reproducibility of less than ±0.5% for 50 µm samples

 - A large measuring range of up to 3000 mOsm/kg